-Herrera Environmental Consultants, Inc.

-Final Memorandum

-To Kimberly Swan, Clackamas River Water Providers

-From Jennifer Schmidt, Herrera Environmental Consultants

-Date May 7, 2012

-Subject GIS Urban Development Risk Analysis Results
+Date: June 30, 2021 To: Kimberly Swan, Clackamas River Water Providers From: Jennifer Schmidt, Herrera Environmental Consultants Subject: GIS Urban Development Risk Analysis Results

-Introduction
+INTRODUCTION

 The Clackamas River is a source of drinking water for more than 300,000 people in Clackamas County and is an important resource for helping to meet future water demand in the region.
 The Clackamas River Water Providers (CRWP) represents five municipal surface water intakes on the Clackamas River: City of Estacada, Clackamas River Water, North Clackamas County Water Commission, South Fork Water Board, and City of Lake Oswego.
 In 2010, the CRWP developed a Drinking Water Protection Plan that outlined a series of strategies and programs to address potential threats to source water quality in the Clackamas River watershed.
-Herrera Environmental Consultants (Herrera) was hired to complete a series of geographic information system (GIS) analyses in order to help to identify potential pathways for pollutant export from the Clackamas River Watershed.
-The following major high-risk activity categories were identified in the Drinking Water Protection Plan (Clackamas River Water Providers 2010):
+Herrera Environmental Consultants (Herrera) was hired to complete a series of geographic information system (GIS) analyses in order to help to identify potential pathways for pollutant export from the Clackamas River Water Protection Plan (Clackamas River Water Providers 2010):